Amadeus IX, Duke of Savoy: Beatification

-A painting of Amadeus, made in 1474 was housed in the Dominican church in Turin and acquired a miraculous reputation.
+A reputation for miracles began to grow around a 1474 painting of Amadeus, which was housed in the Dominican church in Turin.

-In 1612 a brief text was published in the same city, by Girolamo Cordieri, canon of the cathedral chapter of Mondovi, extolling the holy Amadeus.
-Cordieri was later appointed theologian to Charles Emmanuel I, Duke of Savoy.
-Also that year, a canon from Vercelli published a compendium of miracles attributed to the intercession of Amadeus IX.
-The cultus of Amadeus was actively promoted by Charles Emanuel's son, Prince Maurice of Savoy, Cardinal of Vercelli.
+Michel Merle suggests that the cult of Amadeus was part of a decades-long effort on the part of the House of Savoy to enhance its political status.
+1612 saw the publication in Turin of a brief text extolling Amadeus, by Girolamo Cordieri, canon of the cathedral chapter of Mondovi.
+Cordieri was later to be appointed theologian to Charles Emmanuel I, Duke of Savoy.
+Also in 1612, a canon from Vercelli published a compendium of miracles attributed to Amadeus' intercession.

-In 1613, an Historia del Beato Amedeo terzo duca di Savoia was composed by Fr.
+In 1613, a Historia del Beato Amedeo terzo duca di Savoia was composed by Fr.
 Pietro-Francisco Malletta.
 Six years later, the Duke of Savoy issued nine-florin coins depicting Amadeus IX on one side.
 These appear to have been used as religious medals, particularly in the Chablais, where they were distributed by Francis de Sales.

-Michel Merle suggests that the revival of the cult of Amadeus IX was part of a decades long effort on the part of the House of Savoy to enhance its political status.
 Presented as a holy prince known for his charity and concern for the poor, Amadeus IX was beatified on 3 March 1677 by Pope Innocent XI.